sogaiu/janet-pegdoc/README.md

 $ pdoc -h
 Usage: pdoc -h|--help
        pdoc [peg-special]
-       pdoc -x|--eg peg-special
+       pdoc [option] peg-special
 View peg information.

+  -d, --doc     show doc
   -x, --eg      show examples
   -h, --help    show this output

-With a peg-special, but no options, show some documentation.
+With a peg-special, but no options, show docs and examples.
-If any of "integer", "string", or "struct" are specified as the "peg-special", show docs about using those as PEG constructs.
+If any of "integer", "string", or "struct" are specified as the "peg-special", show docs and examples about using those as PEG constructs.

+With the `-d` or `--doc` option and a peg-special (or one of the exceptions mentioned above), show associated docs.

 With the `-x` or `--eg` option and a peg-special (or one of the exceptions mentioned above), show associated examples.